You ought to know what happens when your car is towed in NYC

 Nope.
-Your car was towed in NYC.
+Their car was towed in NYC.

 The routine, basic, run-of-the-mill violation tow

 I’m going to say this over and over and over again….All of NYC is a tow away zone.
 There does not have to be a sign saying, “tow away zone.”
-Your vehicle may be towed any time a NYC parking ticket is issued to your vehicle.
+Your vehicle may be towed any time an NYC parking ticket is issued to your vehicle.

 If you receive a parking ticket and have no unpaid parking tickets in judgment, you are the victim of a “violation tow.”
-Your vehicle was towed by the New York City Police Department and taken to one of the NYPD impound lots in Manhattan, Bronx, Brooklyn and Queens.
-Here is the pertinent information for each impound yard .
+Your vehicle was towed by the New York City Police Department and taken to one of the NYPD impound lots in Manhattan, Bronx, Brooklyn, and Queens.
+Here is the pertinent information for each impound yard.
 Go directly to the impound lot to redeem your vehicle.

-The awe and shock violation tow
+The shock and awe violation tow

 - Pay your parking ticket judgments